Sivapreethi95/SpringCS648-Assignment4/README.md

-# Assignment 3
+# Assignment 4

-## Inventory Management Application - With GraphQL
+## Inventory Management Application - GraphQL + MongoDB + ESLint

-### Repository for Assignment 3 of CS648-C1 (Spring 2021)
+### Repository for Assignment 4 of CS648-C1 (Spring 2021)

 #### About

-This repository contains creation of Inventory Management application using React components, React state & GraphQL
+This repository contains creation of Inventory Management application using React components, React state, GraphQL, MongoDB Atlas and ESLint

 ### Assignment Information